 Confucius Institute at University of Canterbury (CIUC)

-The Confucius Institute at University of Canterbury is part of the global CI network jointly established by Hanban (Beijing), University of Canterbury (Christchurch) and Huazhong University of Science and Technology (Wuhan).
-It is officially launched on the 1st of November 2009 which was presented by Chinese vice Premier Li Keqiang.
-It is the second Confucius Institute established in New Zealand and the first on the south island of the country.
+The Confucius Institute at the University of Canterbury (CIUC) is part of the global CI network.
+CIUC is managed by the University of Canterbury (New Zealand), in collaboration with Huazhong University of Science and Technology (China).
+It was officially launched on the 1st of November 2009 by Chinese vice Premier Li Keqiang.
+It was the second Confucius Institute established in New Zealand and the first in the South Island of New Zealand.
 It is, as the vice premier Li Keqiang noted, another achievement of cultural and educational exchanges between China and New Zealand.

-After six months of preparation and construction, on the 27th of May 2010, a well-designed and nicely-decorated CI premises is open to the public of the South Island.
+After six months of preparation and construction, on the 27th of May 2010, a well-designed and nicely-decorated CI premises opened to the public.
+Unfortunately, these premises were damaged in the Christchurch earthquakes, but they have been refurbished, and are once again open to the public.

 The Confucius Institute at University of Canterbury aims to enhance communication, understanding and friendship between Chinese people and New Zealanders via Chinese language teaching, cultural study and economic exchange.

 The Confucius Institute will serve as a learning centre, offering a variety of credit and non-credit courses and programs, and hosting various Chinese Proficiency tests, such as HSK (Chinese Proficiency Test), YCT (Young Learns Chinese Test) and BCT (Business Chinese Test); a resource base, providing all kinds of informative resources and consultative services; an exchange platform, facilitating cultural, academic and economic communications between China and New Zealand.